 Introduction Agnes Heller (1929-2019) was a Hungarian philosopher who, among many other things (see a bio here), was Hannah Arendt Professor of Philosophy at the Graduate Faculty of the New School for Social Research for 25 years.
 I took four incredible… Read more ›

-When he was young the Danish philosopher and father of existentialism Soren Kierkegaard (1813-1855) wrote a journal entry which gives us direct insight into his fundamental problem: “I have just returned from a party of which I was the life… Read more ›
+When he was young the Danish philosopher and father of existentialism Soren Kierkegaard (1813-1855) wrote this sentence in his journal: “I have just returned from a party of which I was the life and soul; wit poured from my lips,… Read more ›

 In this post I want to shed some light on the ultimate principle of explanation in Aristotle’s (384-322 BC) systematic worldview, the thing without which nothing can move and develop: God.
 To approach his theology we need to take a… Read more ›